aai-institute/pyDVL/docs/value/owen.md

 ---
 title: Owen Shapley values
 alias:
-  name: owen-shapley
+  name: owen-shapley-intro
 ---

-# Owen sampling for Shapley values
+# Owen sampling for Shapley values  { #owen-shapley-intro }

 Owen sampling schemes are a family of sampling schemes that are used to estimate Shapley values.
 They are based on a multilinear extension technique from game theory,